dantuck/www.dantuck.com/src/pages/article/nix/program-config-basics.md

 ---

 > [Nix and Home Manager - Getting setup](/article/nix/setup)<br />
-> ➜ Configuring program specific configurations - The basics
+> ➜ Nix: Configuring program specific configurations - The basics

 In this article, we dive into the process of adding the [bat](https://github.com/sharkdp/bat) program with custom configurations to your Nix and Home Manager setup. `bat` is a feature-rich alternative to the traditional `cat` command, offering syntax highlighting and advanced functionalities for file concatenation and display.
 By following our step-by-step guide, you'll learn how to integrate `bat` into your Nix environment and configure it to suit your specific needs.